On average, up to 55% of data collected by companies goes unused for analysis.

 Companies providing a service, for example, might analyze customer sentiment on social media to detect unhappy customers and predict when they’re at risk of churning.
 Then target these customers with promotions or perks in an attempt to retain them.

-Another great way to predict customer behavior is by sending out surveys at each stage of the customer journey.
+Another great way to predict customer behavior is by sending out customer satisfaction surveys at each stage of the customer journey.
 Analyzing the open-ended responses from a batch of survey responses can help you identify problem areas, predict if customers are about to churn, and even anticipate your customers’ needs.

-Data analysis can also help you improve daily processes and increase your team’s productivity while boosting public satisfaction.
+Data analysis can help you improve daily processes and increase your team’s productivity while boosting public satisfaction.

 By using data analysis to uncover problems that lead to delays and productivity loss, you can take concrete steps to create solutions.